zentuit/soomla-ios-core/README.md

  `git clone git@github.com:soomla/ios-store.git`

+2. Make sure you have the following frameworks in your application's project:

+* Security
+* CoreData
+* StoreKit

-2. Import CoreData in your application's 'pch' file:
+3. Import CoreData in your application's 'pch' file:

 	go to [Application Name]-prefix.pch and add: